-- 1.4.1 The first year an athlete can compete in an ICF competition (level 1 to 3) or an international competition (level 4) is the year of their 15th birthday. - 1.4.2 An athlete starting from the year of their 13th birthday can compete in an international competition (level 4) in a specific age group event with a suitably adapted competition format/rules defined by the HOC. - 1.4.3 The last year an athlete can compete in the junior age group is the year of their 18th birthday. - 1.4.4 The last year an athlete can compete in the under 21 age group is the year of their 21st birthday. - 1.4.5 The last year an athlete can compete in the under 23 age group is the year of their 23rd birthday. - 1.4.6 An athlete can compete in a masters event in the year that they reach the lower limit of the age group.
-The masters' age groups are defined by each discipline with a minimum age of 35 years. - 1.4.7 To enter in an event with a specified age group an athlete or the National Federation must produce documentary proof such as passport, identity card or similar document with a photograph, confirming the age of the athlete.
+1.4.1 - The first year an athlete can compete in an ICF competition (level 1 to 3) or an international competition (level 4) is the year of their 15th birthday.

+- 1.4.2 An athlete starting from the year of their 13th birthday can compete in an international competition (level 4) in a specific age group event with a suitably adapted competition format / rules defined by the HOC. - 1.4.3 The last year an athlete can compete in the U16 age group is the year of their 16th birthday. - 1.4.4 The last year an athlete can compete in the junior age group is the year of their 18th birthday. - 1.4.5 The last year an athlete can compete in the under 21 age group is the year of their 21st birthday. - 1.4.6 The last year an athlete can compete in the under 23 age group is the year of their $23^{rd}$ birthday. - 1.4.7 An athlete can compete in a masters' event in the year that they reach the lower limit of the age group.
+The masters' age groups are defined by each discipline with a minimum age of 35 years. - 1.4.8 To enter in an event with a specified age group an athlete or the National Federation must produce documentary proof such as passport, identity card or similar document with a photograph, confirming the age of the athlete.

-1.5 - ATHLETE SPORTING NATIONALITY CHANGE [CR]
+1.5 - ATHLETE SPORTING NATIONALITY CHANGE

-- 1.5.1 An athlete who has competed internationally at any level in the last three (3) years requires authorisation from the ICF with the approval of the two (2) National Federations involved to change sporting nationality. - 1.5.2 For an athlete to be eligible for a change of sporting nationality he/she must have lived in that country for the last two (2) years or hold the nationality of the new country. - 1.5.3 An athlete who is aged 18 or under can change sporting nationality with the approval of the two (2) National Federations involved.
-He/she is not required to fulfil the two (2) year residency rule.
+- 1.5.1 An athlete who has competed internationally at any level in the last three (3) years requires authorisation from the ICF with the approval of the two (2) National Federations involved to change sporting nationality. - 1.5.2 For an athlete to be eligible for a change of sporting nationality he/she must have lived in that country for the last one (1) year or hold the nationality of the new country. - 1.5.3 An athlete who is aged 18 or under can change sporting nationality with the approval of the two (2) National Federations involved.
+He/she is not required to fulfil the one (1) year residency rule.